usnistgov/feasst/sphinx/dev.rst

 Debugging with GDB or LLDB
 ###########################

-gdb (or lldb on macOS) is a very useful debugging tool, especially for identifying segfaults via backtraces.
+gdb (or lldb on macOS) is especially useful for identifying segfaults via backtraces.
 The -g flag in compilation pulls the symbols so that you can get correct line numbers in the gdb output.

 In bash